tersiteab/BeXAI/README.md

 **Text Dataset**:

-- IMDB -available on Scikit Learn Library
+- IMDB -available on Keras Library
 ## Explainers

 **SHAP**: proposed by Lundberg et al, SHAP explainer uses coalition game theory to calculate the contributions of each feature to the prediction.